-St. John's Choir
+St John’s Church Choir

-St John’s Church Choir Music has always been a significant part of the worship at St John’s Church and happily that continues to be the case.
-The present choir numbers a dozen or more regular singers who provide a choral setting of the Eucharist Service every Sunday morning as well as special services on Ash Wednesday, Easter, Advent Sunday, the Sunday before Christmas, Christmas Eve, Christmas Day and Epiphany Sunday.
-The present Choirmaster and Organist is Michael Williams MBE who took over from Fred Parnell when he retired in 1985.
-Michael set about expanding the choir’s repertoire and introduced female choristers and now the choir has about 20 different Eucharist settings which are sung regularly.
 St John’s Church is lucky to have a very fine acoustic and a four manual William Hill organ dating from 1897 which makes it very popular as a venue for concerts throughout the year.
 During the bicentenary year in 2012 the choir recorded a CD of Church music with Andrew Cummings FRCO playing the organ and solo contributions from several choir members.
 Copies are available for purchase from the church at £10.00.
-Watch "O Valiant Hearts" here performed by St. John's Choir.
-Watch a video from a previous Advent Carol Service here.

-The William Hill Organ The four manual William Hill organ was installed in St John’s Church in 1897 and was then the finest in Derbyshire.
+The four manual William Hill organ was installed in St John’s Church in 1897 and was then the finest in Derbyshire.
 Referred to since as a magnificent piece of exceptional artistry, it was one of William Hill’s prize creations and one of the first organs to have an electric action – powered by accumulators.
 An unfortunate rebuild in 1921 substituted pneumatic action and seriously impaired the organ’s effectiveness, but in 1974 electric action was reinstated and the pipework restored as far as possible to the original specification.
 In 2003 Henry Groves & Son installed a modern electrical system with 30 channels so that the piston for each manual can be used both as divisional or generals.
 The organ has now regained its ranking as one of the finest in the diocese.
-Organ Registration

 |